tpae/whitepaper/WLX.md

 ## Token Features

 WLXAG tokens are non-fungible in nature.
-They have an authentication authority (CAs), which issues a seal of authentication that is freely interchangeable among users.
+They have an authentication authority (NAs), which issues a seal of authentication that is freely interchangeable among users.

 Blockchain also introduces immutability and transparency, with open ledger support for every transaction.
-WLXAG tokens offer trust to both parties (buyer and seller) in a transaction, as long as both parties can agree to trust CAs issuing the token.
+WLXAG tokens offer trust to both parties (buyer and seller) in a transaction, as long as both parties can agree to trust NAs issuing the token.
 WLXAG Tokens also provide traceability, can follow history of transactions to further verify it's authenticity.

 WLXAG tokens have Tag ID associations, creating physical hard dependency for transactions.
 WLXAG tokens cannot be used without the Tag ID (product), and product cannot be used in the ecosystem without the WLXAG token.